Frederic René Coudert Sr.: Life

 Coudert served as commissioner of public schools of New York City in 1883-84, was president of the Columbia University Alumni Association, and from 1890 until 1901, a trustee of the University.
 He declined the Russian mission, a judgeship of the Court of Appeals of the State of New York, and a justiceship of the Supreme Court of the United States.
 He accepted (as the only public office he ever held) unsalaried membership in the Board of Education of the City of New York.
 From 1889 to 1899, he was president of the Manhattan Club, a social club of prominent members of the Democratic Party.
-He had three daughters and a son, Frederic René Coudert, Jr. (Feb 11, 1871 - 1955).
+He had three daughters and a son, Frederic René Coudert, II.
+(Feb 11, 1871 - 1955).